 There are other add-ons for your bike that are like sprinkles on your ice cream—they make a great thing even better.
-A bike bell that you can ring while still holding onto the handlebars is key on city streets.
+A bike bell that you can ring while still holding onto the handlebars is key on city streets, and the law in some municipalities.
 Fenders keep the rain and mud off your clothes.

 If you’ll be riding after dark, invest in bicycle lights—this Lumina 750 set includes both front and back lights.
-Bike baskets and carriers can avoid unsightly backpack sweats; some are even designed to keep your phone right under your nose, like this Stowaway 450 Top Tube bike bag.
+Bike baskets and carriers can prevent unsightly backpack sweats; some are even designed to keep your phone right under your nose, like this Top Tube bike bag.
 Biking gloves, a water bottle and cycling glasses are also great extras if you plan on doing longer rides.

 Young families might also want a child carrier or child’s bike seat, so even the littlest ones can join in on the fun.
-This Smooth Sailer trailer can hold two kids with a weight capacity of up to 100 lb.
+This Bell Sports trailer can hold two kids with a weight capacity of up to 45 kilograms.

 You can leave the finer details to the fanatics, but it’s helpful to know a few key parts of your bike so you can describe a problem at the repair shop.